scc-digitalhub/platformdocs/docs/data/dremio.rst

 Source Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Differently from the original implementation, in which source management was restricted to admins only, non-admin users are allowed to manage (create, update and delete) sources in addition to spaces within their tenant.
+Differently from the original implementation, in which source management was restricted to ADMIN only, users with TENANT ADMIN role are allowed to manage (create, update and delete) sources in addition to spaces *within their tenant*, while the other users can only manage spaces.
-In the UI this privilege is optional and disabled by default ("edit" and "delete" buttons are not displayed in the menus), but it can be enabled in the admin console: navigate to **Admin > Cluster > Support > Support Keys**, enter ``ui.space.allow-manage`` key and enable it (see https://docs.dremio.com/advanced-administration/support-settings/#support-keys for details).

 Arrow Flight and ODBC/JDBC Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^